What Ethnicity Has the Most Adult Acne?

 - Hispanic women had the most cases of mild acne

-- Continental Indian and Asian women had the fewest cases of mild acne2
+- Continental Indian & Asian women had the fewest cases of mild acne

 While the numbers are different between ethnic groups, for several of the groups, the differences are so small that the authors could not regard them as significant.
 For example, the numbers of black and white women with mild acne are similar and fall in the middle--between Hispanic and Asian women.
 The only case in which the numbers were significantly different from each other was when Hispanic women were compared to Asian and Continental Indian women: Hispanic women had much more acne than either of these groups.
 Consequently, the only conclusion the researchers were comfortable drawing was that Hispanic women had the most acne, significantly more than either Asian, white, or Continental Indian women, and that Asian and Continental Indian women had the least.
 When it came to black or white women, they could not say.
 The same researchers then compared the number of women of each ethnicity suffering from moderate to severe acne and found that:

-- Black and Hispanic women had the most cases of moderate to severe acne
+- Black & Hispanic women had the most cases of moderate-to-severe acne

-- Asian, white, and Continental Indian women had the fewest cases of moderate to severe acne2
+- Asian, white, & Continental Indian women had the fewest cases of moderate-to-severe acne2

 The strength of this study was that the researchers used digital photography to make a detailed and objective evaluation of each woman's skin type and acne severity.

-Women from Sub-Saharan Africa Have the Most Adult Acne
+Study 2: Women from Sub-Saharan Africa Might Have the Most Adult Acne [Results Are Preliminary]